wikimedia/WikiContrib/frontend/WikiContrib-Frontend/Install.md

 **Windows**

-1. go to https://nodejs.org/en/download/, go to the line "Windows Installer (.msi)" and download the necessary installer for your system (either 32-bit or 64-bit depending on your system bits)
+1. Go to https://nodejs.org/en/download/, go to the line "Windows Installer (.msi)" and download the necessary installer for your system (either 32-bit or 64-bit depending on your system bits)

-2. go to the downloaded file, double click and follow the installer prompt to install nodejs
+2. Go to the downloaded file, double click and follow the installer prompt to install nodejs

 You can check the version of npm with the command `npm -v`

 ## Install the requirements.

+> Before installing the modules, just make sure that `node` version you are using is `<=12`, if using `gulp` version `<=3`.
+This combination of versions will throw an error during installaton.
+Either downgrade the `node` version or upgrade the `gulp` version.

 Now Inside the directory `WikiContrib-Frontend`, type the command